 By sewing your own maternity clothes you'll save so much money (well, assuming you don't buy expensive fabric) you'll have some left over to buy food.
 Why are maternity clothes so expensive?
-Free Maternity Patterns: Maternity Shirt Pattern
+Free Maternity Yoga Pants Pattern.
 These maternity yoga pants are so comfortable!

 They are almost guaranteed to become a cozy staple in your maternity (and beyond) wardrobe.
 They can be very casual for laying around the house in or just change your fabric choice and you can make a fancier pair suitable for work or going out.
 I wore yoga pants all throughout my fall pregnancy and wore the same ones immediately afterwards during that icky "nothing fits, but don't want to wear maternity anymore" stage that everyone loathes.

 Way I make my fabric-covered belts has been learned from a mix of trial-and-error and vintage manuals.
 The supplies are simple, and making a simple pass-through belt is quite easy.
 I have, however, included instructions for how to add a pronged buckle to a belt and add eyelets.
 I hope you enjoy, and as usual feel free to ask any questions in the comments!
 Supplies: 1″ wide stiff belting (available at JoAnns), 1/4 yard fabric at least 45″ wide, buckle for 1″ belt (see sources at the end), pattern paper, thread, scissors, ruler, pins.
 Begin by measuring your waist and adding 6″ to 8″ inches to the length (I tend to err on the side of more, especially for a belt using a pronged buckle).
 Cut the belting the length of your waist plus the extra.